-1Setting a job search strategy involves making various decisions such as: how hard to search, what jobs to search for, how to set one's reservation wage, etc.
+1Setting a job search strategy involves decisions such as: how hard to search, what jobs to search for, how to set one's reservation wage, etc. Labor market conditions depend on the number of job searchers (and the intensity with which they search), on the number of available jobs, and on the extent to which labor market frictions inhibit immediate matching of job searchers to open vacancies.

 2See for instance Krueger and Meyer [2002] for a survey of early studies.
-More recent studies include Landais [2013] for the US, Schmieder et al. [2012b] for Germany or Lalive and Zweimüller [2004a,b] for Austria.
+More recent studies include Landais [2013] for the US, Schmieder, von Wachter and Bender [2012b] for Germany or Lalive and Zweimüller [2004a,b] for Austria.

 3Blundell et al. [2004] study the effect of a counselling program for young unemployed in the UK and find little evidence of displacement effects.
-Ferracci et al. [2010] study a program for young employed workers in France and find that the direct effect of the program is smaller in labor markets where a larger fraction of the labor force is treated.
+Ferracci, Jolivet and van den Berg [2010] study a program for young employed workers in France and find that the direct effect of the program is smaller in labor markets where a larger fraction of the labor force is treated.
 Gautier et al. [2012] analyze a randomized job search assistance program organized in 2005 in two Danish counties.
 Comparing control individuals in experimental counties to job seekers in some similar non-participating counties, their results suggest the presence of substantial negative spillovers.